SchneiderCode/lia_test/docs/new_user.md

 <!--
 data-solution-button="off"
 data-text-solved="Correct! <br> While you can use Open OnDemand to launch an interactive session (e.g. VS Code, RStudio, Matlab), this is really best for testing and developing a workflow.
-A finalized workflow should be submitted to the system as a batch job. <br> <br> Batch Jobs: https://curc.readthedocs.io/en/latest/running-jobs/batch-jobs.html" data-text-failed="Not Quite! <br> This is somewhat of a trick question.
+In most cases, a finalized workflow should be submitted to the system as a batch job. <br> <br> You can learn more about batch jobs in our <a href='https://curc.readthedocs.io/en/latest/running-jobs/batch-jobs.html'> online documentation</a> and in the next section. <br>" data-text-failed="Not Quite! <br> This is somewhat of a trick question.
 While you can use Open OnDemand for most research tasks, it's really intended to help support DEVELOPING your workflow.
-Interactive apps (like RStudio and VS Code) are not ideal for running finalized workflows. <br> Once a research workflow has been well tested, it should be submitted to the system as a batch job (which is discussed in the next section). <br> <br> Batch Jobs:  https://curc.readthedocs.io/en/latest/running-jobs/batch-jobs.html"
+Interactive apps (like RStudio and VS Code) are not ideal for running finalized workflows. <br> <br> For most research workflows, once they have been well tested, they should be submitted to the system as a batch job. <br> <br> You can learn more about batch jobs in our <a href='https://curc.readthedocs.io/en/latest/running-jobs/batch-jobs.html'> online documentation</a> and in the next section."
 -->
 [( )] True
 [(X)] False